 For the Adventurous Traveler

-To me, Pettah is the beating heart of Colombo, its biggest market place.
+To me, Pettah is the beating heart of Colombo, its biggest marketplace.
 I don’t think it’s for everyone.
-Pettah is dirty, busy, hard to navigate through.
+Pettah is dirty, busy, and hard to navigate.
 You’ll be elbowing your way through a crowd of people, tuk-tuks, and cows.
 But if you want to see the real, down-to-earth local life, that’s the right place.

 A word of warning: this is not the place for shopping, not for authentic Sri Lankan products at least.
-I see a lot of people recommending shopping in Pettah market as a thing to do in Colombo.
-Yea, right.
+I see a lot of people recommending shopping in Pettah Market as a thing to do in Colombo.
+Yeah, right.
 Pettah has everything, and most of it is made in China.
-You should go to Pettah to see life as it is, to have a deep fried street snack, to drink a faluda, maybe buy a few fruits or vegetables.
+You should go to Pettah to see life as it is, have a deep-fried snack, drink a faluda, maybe buy a few fruits or vegetables.
 Do not come here for souvenir shopping and don’t romanticize it.

 A piece of advice: wear comfortable shoes and some clothes you are not afraid to get dirty: you’ll be sweaty and dusty after 15 minutes of walking around.